SLIPO-EU/fagi-partitioner/README.md

 ### Config.xml file

-Inside the resources directory of the project there is a config.xml file.
+Inside the resources directory of the project there is a config.template.xml file.

 `datasetA` the path of the first dataset.

 `datasetB` the path of the second dataset.

 `links` the path of the links file.

 `linkSize` the number of links to use for each partition group.

 `outputDir` the output directory path for the partitioning results.